datatrail-jhu/08_data/manuscript/10_ethics.md

 #### Ethical Questions to Answer

-To summarize this lesson, be sure to answer all of these questions for every data science project you carry out:
+To summarize this lesson up to this point, be sure to answer all of these questions for every data science project you carry out:

 1. Does the **team** on this project include all the necessary individuals to avoid bias in our analysis?
 2. Does our data collection plan address ways to **avoid sampling bias**?